berkeley-politics-capstone/politics-capstone/docs/_posts/2019-07-29-modeling-political-topics.md

 ## Reddit Comments

 50 topics were chosen to train the LDA model on the Reddit comments.
+The topics generated from Reddit topics include current events:

+The Russia Investigation

+	president, Mueller, report, evidence, Congress, investigation, justice, impeachment

+Sexual Allegations

+	claim, completely, idiot, threaten, attempt, assault, sexual, behavior

+And candidates:

+Donald Trump

+	Trump, money, Trumps, Donald

+Bernie Sanders

+	Bernie, support, Sanders, number, Bernies

-While the topics generated from Reddit topics did center around candidates and current events such as the Russian interference investigation, there were a number of topics that consisted of descriptors and thoughts.
+Even so, there were a number of topics that consisted of descriptors and thoughts.
 Some of these topics include:

 Expressives